Allure of Craquelure: A Variational-Generative Approach to Crack Detection in Paintings: Crack Detection in Digitized Paintings as Inverse Problem

-\textbf{The full optimization problem} Let $G(z)$ denote the generative reconstruction of the crack-free painting and $z$ its latent code.
-Combining the generative painting prior, the AT crack prior as well as the additional crack prior, we obtain the following full optimization problem
+Let $G(z)$ denote the generative reconstruction of the crack-free painting and $z$ its latent code.
+Combining the generative painting prior, the AT crack prior as well as the additional crack prior, we define \ifarxiv